 Elm Street Interactive Area

-- League of Just Us: what sparks you to action?
-Climate change?
+What sparks you to action?
+U.S. treatment of immigrants and refugees?
+Cambridge/Somerville’s vanishing affordable housing?
+Gun violence?
 Economic inequity?
-Racism?
-Sexism?
-Mass deportation?
-Create a stenciled bandana, flag or badge with this Worcester-based artist/maker collective and make your views known!
-Wear it with pride during the HONK!
-Bring your message our Sunday Parade – join an activist group and march!
+War abroad?
+Mass incarceration and for profit prisons?
+Create a stenciled bandana, flag or badge with the awesome League of Just Us, a Worcester-based artist/maker collective.
+Wear it with pride during HONK!¬ and bring your message our Sunday Parade – join an activist group and march!